 The concept of informed consent and the history of the development of practices and ethical processes

-Note: 1.0 CE is pending for this webinar.
+Note: 1.0 CE has been approved for this webinar.

 Sandy Steingard, MD: March 19th, 2019, 1:30pm Eastern/10:30am Pacific

 A description of a true informed consent process in a real life community mental health center--what should it look like and what are the challenges, perceived risks and benefits?

 1. Describe the challenges of providing informed consent in clinical psychiatric practice

 2. Explain how shared decision making can enhance the informed consent process

 3. Discuss how a drug-centered pharmacotherapy can enhance the informed consent process

 4. Explain how need-adapted treatment can enhance the informed consent process